More Tips for successful iXBRL filing with HMRC

 As we enter the peak season of iXBRL filing in the United Kingdom, there is a buzz of activity in the market around companies, accounting firms along with iXBRL software and service providers.

-While a good number of accounting firms have already chosen an iXBRL solution, a very large number of companies are yet to decide on how to get the iXBRL statements.
+While a good number of accounting firms have already chosen an iXBRL solution, many companies have yet to decide on how to get the iXBRL statements.

-We have already observed a surge in our business volume because a majority of companies have preferred to go with our self-service portal (www.datatracks.co.uk) where users can sign up, upload documents and place orders for conversion.
+We have already observed a surge in our business volume because most companies have preferred to go with our self-service portal (www.datatracks.co.uk) where users can sign up, upload documents and place orders for conversion.

 We have successfully converted more than 3,000 statements till date for filing with HMRC.
 Based on our experience so far, here are a few tips on how to avoid errors while filing your iXBRL accounts and tax computations with the HMRC.

-1. When you provide inputs to us, ensure that the Company number in the documents you send us is identical to that in your tax software.
+1. When you provide inputs, ensure that the Company number in the documents you send us is identical to that in your tax software.

 2. When you receive our iXBRL output package as a zipped folder, do not open individual files directly from the zipped folder.
-Save the zipped folder into your hard directory and extract each of the output files (iXBRL instance document, Microsoft Word document and Microsoft Excel document).
+Save the zipped folder into your hard directory and extract each output file (iXBRL instance document, Microsoft Word document and Microsoft Excel document).

 3. When you file your CT600 return,